jonschz/jellyfin-plugin-preventsleep/README.md

 ## Installation

-Make sure that you are running the recent [Jellyfin relaese](https://github.com/jellyfin/jellyfin/releases).
-Jellyfin does not [automatically update itself](https://github.com/jellyfin/jellyfin-server-windows/issues/30) and the plugin might not work with an older version.

 Compiled binaries can be downloaded [here](https://github.com/jonschz/jellyfin-plugin-preventsleep/releases).
+Note that the most recent release only works with Jellyfin 10.9 or newer, and Jellyfin does not [automatically update itself](https://github.com/jellyfin/jellyfin-server-windows/issues/30).
+If in doubt, [update](https://github.com/jellyfin/jellyfin/releases) your Jellyfin installation first.

 To install the compiled binary, download the `.dll`, go to your plugin folder (see [here](https://jellyfin.org/docs/general/server/plugins/)), create a subfolder `Jellyfin.Plugin.PreventSleep`, and paste the `.dll` inside.
 After a restart of Jellyfin, the plugin should be enabled.

-To build this plugin, follow e.g. [these steps](https://github.com/jellyfin/jellyfin-plugin-trakt/blob/master/README.md#Build).
+To build this plugin yourself, follow e.g. [these steps](https://github.com/jellyfin/jellyfin-plugin-trakt/blob/master/README.md#Build).
 For debugging, see [here](https://github.com/jellyfin/jellyfin-plugin-template/blob/master/README.md).

 ## Known issues